-3.2.2 Requirements
+3.2.2.
+Requirements

-The eligibility requirements for applicants to AI for Science Access call are set out in section 1.3.
-Users from academia, research institutes, public authorities and industry, established in a Member State, or in a third country associated to Horizon 2020, the Digital Europe Programme or to Horizon Europe, are eligible to apply to the Union's share of access time to EuroHPC supercomputers (see eligibility criteria).
+The eligibility requirements for applicants to Access for Al calls are set out in section 1.3.
+Users from academia, research institutes, public authorities and industry, established in a Member

+State, or in a third country associated to Horizon 2020, the Digital Europe Programme or to Horizon Europe, are eligible to apply to the Union's share of access time to EuroHPC supercomputers (see eligibility criteria).